epogrebnyak/abacus/accounting.md

 - Asset is everything that is owned by the firm and what can be converted into cash.
 Assets are classified into fixed assets (like property, plant, equipment, or PPE) and current assets (like cash and inventory - raw material, work in progress and finished goods).

 - Traditionally, an accounting identity is written as `Assets = Equity + Liabilities`.
 This is a published form of balance sheet statement at the end of an accounting period (eg a year).
-In this balance sheet we do not see the current period profit as it was distributed to dividend and retained earnings and does not appear on a balance sheet.
+We do not see the current period profit as it was distributed to dividend and retained earnings and does not appear on a balance sheet.

 - Profit of the firm is revenue (or sales, or income) less expenses: `Profit = Income - Expenses`.
 The report containing this data is known as income statement.
 The income statement shows the performance of the company over a period of time, typically a year, and it includes the current period profit.
 At period end the profit (net income) is either transferred to the balance sheet as retained earnings or paid out as dividend.